lz8399/Capstone/readme.md

   * [WebODM](https://github.com/kdorosh/Capstone/tree/master/src/WebODM) - A web-based tool for post-flight processing of drone imagery, built on top of [OpenDroneMap](https://github.com/OpenDroneMap/OpenDroneMap).
 The secondary plan was to leverage the image-stitching and clean UI base of WebODM for our uses, packagaing the web tool into a desktop application into a native desktop app using [Electron](https://github.com/electron/electron).
 This complex project suffered recent undocumented changes becoming more trouble than it was worth --> abandoned code pivoted to more standard desktop development using [josm](https://github.com/openstreetmap/josm) early this semester.
   * [iD](https://github.com/kdorosh/Capstone/tree/master/src/iD) - A web-based branch of the OpenStreetMap project briefly considered between WebODM and josm.

-### Building
+## Build and Run

 **Build the Team Mahogany Arduino firmware**

 Download the newest version of the [Arduino IDE](https://www.arduino.cc/en/Main/Software).

-Flash the transmitter code at `src/Project/tx` to the transmitter Arduino Pro.
+Verify and flash the transmitter code at `src/Project/tx` to the transmitter Arduino Pro.

-Flash the receiver code at `src/Project/rx` to the receiver Arduino Pro.
+Verify and flash the receiver code at `src/Project/rx` to the receiver Arduino Pro.

+The Team Mahogany code uses Radiohead's library, thus to compile you must clone the [RadioHead repo](https://github.com/PaulStoffregen/RadioHead/tree/3d02f09670eb3880067e989998309dcfa2aa7a68) and put it in your `Documents/Arduino/libraries` (Linux/OS X) or `My Documents/Arduino/libraries` (Windows) folder.

 **Build the Team Mahogany GUI**